FabioLolix/distroware.gitlab.io/RaspberryPi_OS.md

 **PLOP**

-	Indipendent.
+	Independent.
 Plop Linux is a distribution built from scratch.
 It's designed for advanced Linux users

 * https://www.plop.at/en/ploplinux/arm/raspberry-pi.html